xapian/xapian/xapian-core/docs/deprecation.rst

 currently marked as deprecated, and also describes parts of the API which have been deprecated for some time, and are now removed from the Xapian library.

-It is possible for functions, methods, constants or even whole classes to be deprecated, but to save words this document will often use the word "function" to refer to any of these types of interface items.
+It is possible for functions, methods, constants, types or even whole classes to be deprecated, but to save words this document will often use the term "features" to refer collectively to any of these types of interface items.

 Deprecation Procedure